Computing Quot schemes via marked bases over quasi-stable modules: Conclusions

 \section{Conclusions}

 In this paper, we defined and investigated properties of marked bases over a quasi-stable monomial module $U\subseteq\Sk^m_{\mathbf d}$.
 The family of all modules generated by a marked basis over $\mathcal P(U)$ possesses a natural structure as an affine scheme (Theorem \ref{thm:rappr}).
 In particular, we proved that the quasi-stable module $U$ provides upper bounds on some homological invariants of any module generated by a $\mathcal P(U)$-marked basis such as Betti numbers, regularity or projective dimension (Corollary \ref{cor:bounds}).
-Furthermore, we go into detail on the shape of marked bases on truncated quasi-stable ideals (Corollaries \ref{cor:reg}, \ref{prop:rho1}, \ref{cor:x0}).

-In a forthcoming paper we will exploit these properties and constructions to obtain local and global equations of Hilbert schemes and of special loci of them, such as those given by bounds on the invariants involved in Corollary \ref{cor:bounds}.
-In this way, we will generalize to arbitrary characteristic and extend ideas and results in \cite{BBR, BLMR}.
-Furthermore, we will also apply the techniques developed in the present paper to the investigation of Quot Schemes \cite{nitsure}.
+We exploited these properties and constructions to obtain local and global equations of Quot schemes and of special loci of them, those given by an upper bound on the Castelnuovo-Mumford regularity of a module.
+Indeed, we proved that we have an open cover of a Quot scheme (resp. of its locus defined by an upper bound on the regularity) whose open subsets are suitable marked schemes over a quasi-stable module (Theorem \ref{thm:quasiStableCoverQuot}).
+Starting from this open cover, we obtained global equations defining a Quot scheme (resp. its locus defined by an upper bound on the regularity) as a closed (resp. locally closed) subscheme of a suitable projective space (Theorem \ref{thm:QuotClosedInGrass}).

+In future, inspired by Corollary \ref{cor:bounds}, we intend to investigate other loci of a Quot scheme, given by bounds on other numerical invariants of a module, such as projective dimension, extremal Betti numbers.
+In order to obtain similar results to those for the locus with bounded regularity, we will need also other tools, since a preliminary study showed, for instance, that the locus given by a bound on projective dimension in general is not an open subset of a Quot scheme.

+We will also investigate some explicit examples of Quot schemes, as we are doing in \cite{BRS}, in order to have a better comprehension of the geometry of a Quot scheme, using explicit equations defining it, locally or globally.